jasonblanks/okc/README.md

 Analyzing Data
 ---
-* AnalyzeProfiles.py
-Has tools to load profiles from the database, and convert each into a Profile object for easy access.
-It also cleans up and strips the HTML from the 'essay' fields so they can be read and processed as plain text
 * ReadingLevel.py
 Tools for determining the reading level of a chunk of text, as well as some useful statistics about a blob (number of words, sentences, syllables, etc).
-Useful function is TextScores(some_text) which makes an object with a number of useful fields.
+I have used it to compute reading levels for essay responses, plot them, etc, though I don't have any of that code checked in.

 Other files
 ---